 Ming-Chi-Kuo agrees and predicts that Apple won’t include a pair of EarPods with the iPhone 12.
 He believes their removal will help Apple keep costs down.

 Leaker L0vetodream also says the box won’t include a charger or EarPods.
 They also claim the iPhone 12’s packaging will become “thinner” and “exquisite.”
-They claim this will apply to the iPhone SE 2 as well.

 Analysts at British bank Barclays have backed this rumor up.
 They also think the new iPhones won”t ship with a power adapter.
 If true, that would leave a USB-C to Lightning cable in the box.